 Please contact your local office to inquire about International Adoptions, Domestic Adoptions, Adoptions for Children in State Custody, or to schedule an appointment to discuss our services.

 St. Louis: Contact Melyssa Frederick, MSW, LCSW at 314-754-2739 or by email.
 Meetings are the last Tuesday of the month at 5:30 pm.
-(The September and October meetings will be combined and held on October 10th at 5:30 p.m.)
+(There will not be a meeting in December.)

 Columbia: Contact Heather Wall at 573-815-9955 or by email.

 Cape Girardeau: Contact Evelyn Beussink Martin, MS, LPC at 573-334-5866 or by email.

 Springfield: Contact Meg Roetto at 417-862-1972 or by email.

 We can provide information to individuals, couples, families or your community on

 - Grief and loss in adoption